skip-pay/django-is-core/docs/cores.rst

 Every view must have assigned is-core pattern class.
 This pattern is not the same patter that is used with **django** `urls`.
 This pattern has higher usability.
 You can use it to generate the url string or checking permissions.
 Option default_ui_pattern_class contains pattern class that is used with defined view classes.
-More about patterns you can find in section patterns. #TODO add link

 Methods
 ^^^^^^^